sheacon/used_car_pricing/README.md

-# Used Car Predictive Pricing Model
+# Used Car Pricing Model

+- This project will fulfill the capstone requirement for graduation from my master's degree program this spring.
+It is in the early stages of development.

+## Scoping

 It is the goal of my project to build a predictive model that accurately prices this asset using publicly available information on used car listings and the ultimate sale price as indicated in vehicle registration records.